Relations between Information and Estimation in Discrete-Time L\'evy Channels: Recovering Gaussian and Poisson results

-The scalar Poisson channel at SNR level $\gamma$, specifies the output distribution as a Poisson distribution with parameter $\gamma$ in the absence of input signals.
-Under this model, the L\'evy characteristics of the scalar Poisson channel are $a = 1,\sigma=0,\nu(dz) = \delta_1$, where the measure $\delta_x$ denotes a point mass at $x$.
 Again, it is straightforward to see that the loss function in (\ref{eq:levy-loss}) collapses to the natural Poisson loss function $\ell_\Pscr$ defined in (\ref{eq: poisson loss}).
-Note that for the Poisson channel, its input $X$ and the natural parameter $\theta$ satisfy the relation $X = e^{\theta}$, or $\theta = \ln X$.
-Thus, the Input Regularity Property tells us that the input should satisfy $\E[X \ln X] < \infty$, a condition identical to the treatment in the literature, c.f. \cite[Section V.A]{Atar--Weissman2012}.
+The assumptions reduce to $\E[X \ln X] < \infty$, a condition identical to the treatment in the literature, cf. \cite[Section V.A]{Atar--Weissman2012}.
 An application of Theorem \ref{thm:levy-i-mmle} to this specialized setting, gives us the relationship between mutual information and minimum mean loss in estimation for the Poisson channel,

-Applying Theorem~\ref{thm.levyrelativerepre} to the Poisson channel, we obtain the following corollary: \begin{corollary} Let non-negative random variable $X$ be the input to the Poisson channel, $P,Q$ are two probability measures on $\mathcal{X}$.
-If $\E_P X \ln X<\infty$ and $\forall 0\leq \gamma <\infty$,
+Applying Theorem~\ref{thm.levyrelativerepre} to the Poisson channel, we obtain the following corollary: \begin{corollary} Let non-negative random variable $X \in \mathcal{X}$ be the input to the Poisson channel, $P,Q$ are two probability measures on $\mathcal{X}$.
+Suppose for all $0< \gamma <\infty$,

-then
+Then,

 \end{corollary}